valenderval/cs450_Final_Project_JFV/README.md

 This Application runs on Docker with Node.js.
 Verify both are downloaded to your system to ensure this application runs.

-Once this repository is successfully cloned, navigate to the destination directory.
+Once this repository is successfully cloned, navigate to the corresponding (destination) directory.

 Ensure the current working directory is within the application folder.

+RUN docker build -t dinner_wizard .

+-make sure to include the '.' after <dinner_wizard> above.

+RUN docker run -p 3000:3000 dinner_wizard